Why Motorcyclists Need Armored Riding Gloves

 Yet, while armored palms are not a necessity, having a little extra padding on your palms makes a lot of sense.
 You can get in a wreck even if you aren't performing spectacular death-defying stunts.

 Your palm is usually the first thing to come in contact with the road during a fall.
-Having a little extra protection may be worth the slight loss in comfort.
+Having extra protection may be worth the slight loss in comfort.

 Having armor on your palms could spell the difference between a controlled fall you walk away from and something a lot more serious.